 |Vice-Chair – Vidya Ramesh

-Vidya is in her second year reading History at Gonville & Caius College.
+Vidya is in her third year reading History at Gonville & Caius College.
 She is particularly interested in gender equality and women’s empowerment through international development schemes.

 Last academic year as Director for Ideas at the Wilberforce Society, Vidya also cultivated an interest in Food Security and technological content fidelity, having mentored curated discussion groups on these topics.
 As Vice Chairman for this year, Vidya plans on supporting the Chairman by reinforcing communication between the Committee and TWS membership, and expanding the scope of training and development further, within Ideas and beyond.